 Forecasting Remote Atmospheric Responses to Decadal Kuroshio Transitions: Stable vs Unstable States

-Leo Siqueira1, Ben P Kirtman2 and Lucas Cardoso Laurindo1, (1)University of Miami, Miami, FL, United States, (2)University of Miami, Rosenstiel School of Marine and Atmospheric Science, Department of Atmospheric Sciences, Miami, FL, United States
+Leo Siqueira1, Ben P Kirtman2 and Lucas Cardoso Laurindo1, (1)University of Miami, Miami, FL, United States, (2)University of Miami, Rosenstiel School of Marine and Atmospheric Science, Department of Atmospheric Sciences, Miami, United States

 Abstract: